 1Hashimoto Kansetsu, Hakusasonjin zuihitsu (Tokyo: Chuo Koronsha, 1957), pp. 180–81.

 3Thomas Harris, Red Dragon (New York: Putnam, 1981).

-Takashi Murakami artworks © 2010 Takashi Murakami/Kaikai Kiki Co, Ltd.; Text an edited excerpt from: Nobuo Tsuji vs. Takashi Murakami, Battle Royale!
+Takashi Murakami artwork © 2010 Takashi Murakami/Kaikai Kiki Co., Ltd.; text an edited excerpt from: Nobuo Tsuji vs. Takashi Murakami, Battle Royale!
 Japanese Art History, trans.
-Christopher Stephens and Yuko Sakata (Tokyo: Kaikai Kiki Co., Ltd., 2017).
-Originally published as Netto Nihon Bijutsu-shi (Tokyo: Shinchōsha, 2014).
+Christopher Stephens and Yuko Sakata (Tokyo: Kaikai Kiki Co., Ltd., 2017), originally published as Netto Nihon Bijutsu-shi (Tokyo: Shinchōsha, 2014)